ooaklee/ghatd/external/observability/CONFIGURATION.md

 across its providers.
 Close application dependencies before flushing telemetry.
 The lower-level `SDK.Shutdown` uses the context you provide.
 See [runtime lifecycle](README.md#runtime-lifecycle-and-command-adapters).

+`SDK.ForceFlush(ctx)` attempts all three providers without stopping them and joins their errors.
+It can be repeated, accepts a nil SDK, and uses the caller's context budget.
+End spans and complete operations before flushing them.

 ## Sampling and propagation